 These bars are inspired by the flavors of a Halloween staple: Reese's peanut butter cups.
 That perfect sweet and salty combination that only chocolate and peanut butter can provide.
 I went with bars instead of cups for convenience.
 But in the end, it turned out to be the better choice.
 I managed to squeeze in an extra layer of chocolate crust - so now it's like a decadent peanut butter sandwich, but with chocolate instead of bread.
 My childhood dreams have finally come true.
 These chocolate peanut butter bars are totally addictive.
 I've been eating breakfast extra early so that I can sneak in a bar before lunch.
 There, I said it.

 Despite having three layers, these bars are fairly easy to assemble.
 They're not quite "no-bake", but with 10 minutes of oven time, I think you'll find the time and health savings totally worth it.
 I like to bake the first layer to remove some of the moisture and gently toast the almonds and oats.
-Afterwards, you'll pour in a creamy peanut butter mixture.
-A quick set in the fridge (~15-20 minutes) will firm up the peanut butter; and then you're ready to pour the final chocolate layer over top.
+Afterwards, you'll pour in a creamy peanut butter mixture, then a final chocolate layer over top.
 In this recipe, I used a quick, "cheaters" chocolate recipe for the final layer.
 I use this version when I don't have cacao butter on hand.
 But if you'd prefer to get gourmet and make your own chocolate from scratch, you can refer to this recipe for homemade vegan chocolate.